-Changes the working directory to the given filesystem path (which may be either relative or absolute).
-Returns the new working directory on success or a message on failure.

-If the given path is the empty string, the function simply returns the current working directory.
+change directory to the given path (which may be either relative or absolute) returns the new working directory on success or a message on failure if the given path is the empty string, the function simply returns the current... working directory.